jryans/debug-info-issues/basic/loop-unbounded-array-complex/analysis.md

+* Typical case of state explosion for symbolic execution
 * Initial array data is set via `memcpy`
   * Currently this is made opaque and results become symbolic
   * However, the symbolic dest memory doesn't seem carry over to other SSA